zoltanvb/retroarch-cross-compile/README.md

 `docker build .`
 Note that build process will take a while (up to one hour), as it will include building a complete toolchain with crosstools-ng.

+Update for 2023-09: some packages have disappeared from xenial repositories, so libmpv and libsdl2 is now excluded from building.

 ## Using the image to build retroarch / cores
 Clone the repository to build (RetroArch, individual core, or even libretro-super), then:
 `sudo docker run --rm -it -v "<cloned dir>:/build" <image name>`